-The paper trail for clinical research is critical to ensuring that the study was completed with good clinical practice principals and by qualified individuals.
-There are many details and deadlines to track, from subject visit windows to document expiration dates and IRB reporting deadlines.
+The paper trail for clinical research is critical to ensuring the study was completed with good clinical practice (GCP) principals and by qualified individuals.
+There are many details and deadlines to track, from subject visit windows to document expiration dates and institutional review board (IRB) reporting deadlines.

-With a CTMS, you can create and save documents within the system and enter expiration dates and triggers that allow you to keep up with your data automatically.
-A CTMS houses all of your data in one place, and lets you pull reports and compile information so you remain compliant.
-Imagine being able to give your IRB and sponsor a report that shows the entire list of deviations or reportable adverse events.
+With a CTMS, you can create and save documents within the system and enter expiration dates and triggers, allowing you to keep up with your data automatically.
+Housing all of your data in one place, a CTMS lets you pull reports and compile information so you remain compliant.
+Imagine being able to give your IRB and sponsor a report showing the entire list of deviations or reportable adverse events.

 Task management at research sites can be daunting.
-Often, coordinators spend precious time locating and updating spreadsheets from each study.
-A CTMS provides instant visibility into all tasks related to a protocol, without needing to refer to multiple folders, binders and documents.
+Coordinators often spend precious time locating and updating spreadsheets from each study.
+A CTMS provides instant visibility into all tasks related to a protocol, without needing to refer to multiple folders, binders, and documents.
 The daily schedule and task list is all in one location, saving valuable time and promoting compliance.

-Entering and dispensing the IP electronically decreases the opportunity for errors.
-A CTMS tracks your investigational product and assists the IP process.
-With good reporting tools, you can see at a glance what you have on hand and avoid dispensing outdated IP.
+Entering and dispensing the investigational product (IP) electronically decreases the opportunity for errors.
+A CTMS tracks and assists in the IP process.
+With good reporting tools, you see at a glance what is hand and avoid dispensing outdated IP.

 Along with tracking all your documents and subjects in one place, a CTMS allows you to track your recruitment efforts in the same location.
 Some systems allow you to track your patient recruitment initiatives and capture the efforts from start to finish.
 This provides visibility into what efforts are working or why recruitment is falling short.

-There are dozens of ways that a CTMS can assist the “spread too thin” research coordinator and sites.
+There are dozens of ways a CTMS can assist the “spread too thin” research coordinator.
 Other ways include effort tracking, error reduction and financials management.
 A CTMS also allows a research site to standardize its procedures across studies and personnel.

-To learn more about how a CTMS can help your site function more efficiently, download the free eBook, “How to Increase Site Productivity with a CTMS.”
+To learn more about how a CTMS can help your site function more efficiently, download our free eBook, “How to Increase Site Productivity with a CTMS.”